If you are a GoPro owner you should take the time to dive into the awesome GoPro time-lapse feature and I guarantee you will be in love with it.

 You have two options to chose from.

 Video mode time-lapse where your GoPro camera puts together the finished time-lapse video for you.
-This is the most convenient way of doing it, no video editing or post-production work needed.
+This is the most convenient way of doing it, no video editing or post-production work is needed.

 And then you have the photo mode time-lapse, where your GoPro camera will give you a bunch of different photos which you need to put together yourself.
 So this method will take more work and more time.
 But it gives you more flexibility and the end video will always look better than the video mode time-lapse.